Ctenosaura palearis

 Population: Unknown, estimated less than 2,500

-Size: Average length 8.1 inches in males and slightly smaller for females from snout to vent, 16–17 inches total, average weight ~6.5 ounces
+Size: Average snout-to-vent length 8.1 inches for males, slightly smaller for females.
+About 16–17 inches total, including tail.
+Average weight about 6.5 ounces.

-Threats: Over-harvesting for bushmeat; habitat loss by conversion of forest to crops; illegal trade.
+Threats: Over-harvesting for meat and eggs; habitat loss and fragmentation due to conversion of forest to crops; illegal capture for the pet trade.

 honduras